Mauricio Dubon Player Props: Astros vs. Rays

 Mauricio Dubon At The Plate

-- Dubon leads Houston with a slugging percentage of .382, fueled by four extra-base hits.
+- Dubon leads Houston with a slugging percentage of .400, fueled by five extra-base hits.

-- Among the qualified batters in MLB action, his batting average ranks 13th, his on-base percentage ranks 77th, and he is 114th in the league in slugging.
+- Among qualified batters in baseball, his batting average ranks 13th, his on-base percentage ranks 78th, and he is 99th in the league in slugging.

-- Dubon enters this game on a 17-game hitting streak.
-During his last games, he's hitting .304.
+- Dubon enters this game on a 18-game hitting streak.
+During his last games, he's hitting .318.

-- Dubon has picked up a hit in 17 of 18 games this season, with multiple hits six times.
+- In 94.7% of his 19 games this season, Dubon has picked up at least one hit.
+He's also had six multi-hit games.

-- Dubon has driven in a run in four games this season (22.2%), but has had no multiple-RBI games.
+- Dubon has driven in a run in four games this year (21.1%), but has had no multiple-RBI games.

-- He has scored in 13 games this year, with multiple runs three times.
+- He has scored in 73.7% of his games this season, with two or more runs scored in 15.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.